lumeland/lume.land/docs/configuration/config-file.md

 });
 ```

-You can override the value from the CLI with `--src`, useful if you have
+You can override the value from the CLI with `--src`, which is useful if you
-different sites in the same directory.
-For example: `deno task lume --src=./src`
+have different sites in the same directory.
+For example:
-{.tip}
+`deno task lume --src=./src` {.tip}

 ### dest